 Do you have a worm farm?

-- Keep your worm farm moist.
 This is probably the main reason worm farms fail.
-There should always be a bit of moisture dripping out of the bottom, or if you grab a handful of the contents it should feel very moist, and you should even be able to wring a couple of drips out.
+There should always be a bit of moisture dripping out of the bottom.
+If you grab a handful of the contents it should feel very moist.
+You should even be able to wring a couple of drips out.

 If you follow these tips there’s no reason why your worms won’t happily keep devouring your kitchen scraps and other organic waste right through the hottest weather.